Jon-Ting/sphractal/README.md

 ```

 ### Special Requirement for Point Cloud Surface Representation
-`Sphractal` requires an executable compiled from another freely available repository for the functionalities related
+`Sphractal` requires a file compiled from another freely available repository for the functionalities related
 to voxelised point clouds surface representation to operate properly.

 This could be done by: